chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/deploy.md

 ## Exporting as a static app

 To deploy Storybook we first need to export it as a static web app.
-This functionality is already built into Storybook and Ember out of the box.
+This functionality is already built into Storybook out of the box.

-Now when you build Storybook via `npm run deploy-storybook` (that we added in the [Get Started](/ember/en/get-started)), it will output a static Storybook in the `storybook-static` directory.
+Now when you build Storybook via `npm run build-storybook`, it will output a static Storybook in the `storybook-static` directory.

 ## Continuous deploy